DS4PS/course_website/assignments.md

 **Wednesday, 6pm-7pm**
 * Meet in **UCENT 580A** all semester
-* We will not meet November 21st
+* We will not meet Oct 31st or Nov 21st
 * *If after 6pm, take elevator to 4th floor, turn right, take first stairs to 5th floor*

 **Thursday, 1pm-2pm**
 * **Most weeks** we will meet in **UCENT 480A**
 * Thursday, Nov 15th we will meet in **UCENT 705**
-* We will not meet Nov 22nd
+* We will not meet Nov 1st or Nov 22nd

 <br>